Current PhD Researchers

 Now having shifted my career into Research Consultancy, I am still research active; exploring my primary research interests of infant learning but also oculomotor deficits between diagnoses (predominantly psychoses) and transdiagnostically across diagnostic groups.

-• Joe Pearson, ESRC PhD Scholar
+• Now Dr. Joe Pearson, ESRC PhD Scholar

 Experiences of criminal victimisation have been associated with short- and long-term health effects such as depression and post-traumatic stress disorder, as well as greater risks of mortality and hospitalisation amongst older victims.
 The presence of supportive family and friends has, however, been linked to more positive and successful recovery following victimisation.
 Yet, advanced age brings life changes (such as bereavement and retirement) that reduce the ability of older adults to access the social support that appears to be so crucial to effective post-victimisation recovery.
 With the number of elderly UK residents set to increase by 8.6 million in the next 50 years, and in light of Covid-19-related social distancing measures (thanks to which we are all more appreciative of our social network’s benefits), it is vital that the capacity of social support and social isolation to aid or impair post-victimisation recovery in older adults is understood.
 I am using secondary data collected by the English Longitudinal Study of Ageing to investigate the longitudinal effects of criminal victimisation on the health of older adults, paying particular attention to the extent to which social support influences those effects.